aaron11669/aaron11669.github.io/README.md

 <details class="project" markdown="1">
   <summary>Localization Of Spherical Robot Using EKF and Factor Graph SLAM </summary>

-###Local Estimation Using EKF
+##Local Estimation Using EKF

 For quick (around 40Hz) localization of the robot, I used a standard robotic localization package called "ROS2 Robot localization" (https://github.com/cra-ros-pkg/robot_localization).
 This utilized an EKF and allowed for quick relatively continuous localization for rapid control and pathing decisions.

-It required IMU/magnetometer transformations to the earth frame and dynamics calculations for the non-traditional rover.
+Because the platform is a non-traditional rover, the standard configuration required significant customization.
+This included transforming IMU and magnetometer measurements into the Earth frame and incorporating platform-specific dynamics into the estimation pipeline to maintain filter consistency at high update rates.

+### Notable Achevements
++ Rapid integration and tuning enabled the team to meet aggressive project deadlines
++ Extended EKF cross-covariance logic to enable water detection as a by-product of state estimation

+### Media

 <details class="code" markdown="1">
   <summary><strong>View code snippet</strong></summary>